See MapTrack in action

 4. Digitise Condition Reporting

-Workers can report damaged or missing tools instantly.
+Workers can instantly report damaged or missing tools using digital reporting tools.

 Benefits